sonic-net/SONiC/doc/bgp_pic/bgp_pic.md

     <figcaption>Figure 1.
 Alibaba issue Underlay routes flap affecting Overlay SRv6 routes <figcaption>
 </figure>

-**Note:** we only handle VPN overlay routes via BGP PIC.
-For global table's recursive routes handling, it would be handled via a seperate HLD and done by Accton team.
+**Note:** <span style="color:yellow"> We only handle VPN overlay routes via BGP PIC in this HLD.
+For global table's recursive routes handling, it would be handled via an incoming HLD which would be led by Accton team. </span>

-2. We aim to achieve fast convergence in the event of a hardware forwarding failure related to a remote BGP PE becoming unreachable.
+1. We aim to achieve fast convergence in the event of a hardware forwarding failure related to a remote BGP PE becoming unreachable.
 Convergence in the slow path forwarding mode is not a priority.

 ## High Level Design
 One of the challenges in implementing PIC within FRR is the absence of PIC support in the Linux kernel.
 To minimize alterations in FRR while enabling PIC on platforms that do not require Linux kernel support for this feature, we are primarily focused on two key modifications: